caithmac/upsc-digitalgarden/src/site/notes/UPSC/PSIR.md

 **8. Recent developments in Indian Foreign policy:** India's position on the recent crisis in Afghanistan, Iraq and West Asia, growing relations with US and Israel; vision of a new world order.

 ***
+> https://caithmac-upsc.netlify.app/notes/upsc-democracy-md change this to https://caithmac-upsc.netlify.app/upsc/democracy by deleting /notes and -md and /upsc/topic name
 ## Question

 | Topic                                                                                                                                                                                                                                                                                        | Course                 |